Dare2510/Cinema-Booking-System/README.md

 - Maven
 - JUnit / Mockito
 - JWT Security
+- Swagger
 - Docker

-## Features

-- Movie management
-- Cinema room and seat management
-- Screening management
-- Seat availability per screening
-- Reservation creation and cancellation
-- Ticket generation and ticket validation
-- Internal payment and refund status flow
-- User creation (USER/STAFF/ADMIN, first Admin User is on startup created)
-- Customer and management API structure

 ## Core Booking Flow

+### Admin/Staff
+  * creates a movie
+  * creates a cinema room - seats are get automatically generated
-1. A screening is created for a movie and a cinema room.
-2. Seats for that screening are generated as screening seats.
+  * creates a screening for a specific movie and room - seats for the screening are generated at screening creation.

+### User
+  * creates/ logs in
+  * checks upcoming screening
-3. A customer checks the free seats for a screening.
+  * checks free screening seats for the chosen screening
-4. A customer creates a reservation with selected cinema room seat IDs.
-5. The selected screening seats are marked as reserved.
+  * creates a reservation - selected seats get marked as reserved
-6. A ticket and payment record are created for the reservation.
-7. Staff or admin can complete payment, complete refund or validate tickets.
+  * pays on site or online

+### Admin/Staff
+ * marks the reservation as paid
+ * marks ticket as used - when customer uses his ticket at the cinema

 ## API Overview